 - Being assertive (respecting your own needs while being respectful of others)

 - Being aware of internal stories, checking out stories with others to confirm what is really true, dispelling assumptions, and working together to make choices that are best for you and your team.
 The Ladder of Inference illustrates how our perceptions influence our actions...perceptions can sometimes lead us astray!

 - Being courageous and willing to engage in Difficult Conversations.

 - Using the most effective channels for communicating.
 Meeting face-to-face best supports social sensitivity.
 Explore on-line video communication tools to "read" each other's contributions.

 - Being open to receiving and giving feedback, for individual and team growth.
-At Royal Roads we talk about feedforward: learning from - and letting go of - the past with the goal of exploring ways to improve in the future.
-Five Steps Conversational Feedback offers a roadmap to an effective feedback process.
+At Royal Roads we talk about "feedforward"...it involves reflecting on what was learned in the past, identifying where changes would be beneficial, and exploring ways to improve in the future.
+Here's a great "Team Feedforward" activity.
+And if you want to dive in even further with your team, Five Steps Conversational Feedback offers a roadmap to an indepth feedback discussion.

 Here's what one Royal Roads University Team,"Team Dynamite," did that resulted in their team's sucess.